HEPTACOM/heptaconnect-docs/FAQ.md

 ## Can I add custom structures?

-Yes, every dataset provider can provide new dataset entities that can be managed by HEPTAConnect.
+Yes, every dataset provider can provide new dataset entities that can be managed by HEPTAconnect.

 ## Can I add data to existing structures?